Conferences

 From Camp VI, the final ascent to the top is made via the northeast ridge.
 You must pass three bands of rock known as the First Step (from 8,500 to 8,534 meters high), the Second Step (from 8,575 to 8,625 meters high) and the Third Step (from 8,690 to 8,800 meters high).
 Once over, there is a steep incline (50 to 60 degree incline) to the top.

-Taca Summits Achievement
+Achievement Taca Summits

 Challenge that consisted of climbing the highest peak of the 22 countries where the TACA airline flew between the years 2004 to 2006